 Tdap is a vaccine that protects against tetanus, diphtheria and pertussis.
-Original Medicare (Part A and Part B) does not cover the cost of the Tdap vaccine, but Medicare Part D prescription drug plans do.
-Some Medicare Advantage plans (Part C) that include prescription drug benefits may also cover Tdap shots.
+Starting January 1, 2023, Medicare Part D and Medicare Advantage plans will cover Tdap vaccine costs.
+This means you'll have no deductible or cost-sharing.
+Original Medicare (Part A and Part B) does not cover the cost of the Tdap vaccine.

 Medicare Benefits for Tdap Vaccine

 You could also choose a Medicare Advantage plan, which covers the Tdap shot, as an alternative to Original Medicare.
 Medicare Advantage covers everything included in Medicare Part A and Part B along with additional benefits.

 In previous years, your out-of-pocket costs for the Tdap shot would vary depending on your Part D or Medicare Advantage plan.
 The Inflation Reduction Act will make your Tdap shot free in 2023 — if you have any Medicare drug coverage plan through Part D or Medicare Advantage.